ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until the next episode of The Amazing Digital Circus releases: 2
+Days until the next episode of The Amazing Digital Circus releases: 1

-Days until the next episode of Helluva Boss releases: 22
+Days until the next episode of Helluva Boss releases: 21

-Days until I finish 8th grade: 35
+Days until I finish 8th grade: rule 34

-Days until my family goes on vacation in Florida: 38
+Days until my family goes on vacation in Florida: 37

-Days until I begin high school: 117
+Days until I begin high school: 116

-Days until the baseball season ends: 150
+Days until the baseball season ends: 149

-Days until Halloween: 182
+Days until Halloween: 181

-Days until you will vote for Biden (provided you are 18+ and from the US): 187
+Days until you will vote for Biden (provided you are 18+ and from the US): 186

-Days until Thanksgiving: 210
+Days until Thanksgiving: 209

-Days until Christmas: 237
+Days until Christmas: 236

-Days until 2025: 244
+Days until 2025: 243

-Days until I become old enough to have sex in Denmark: 332
+Days until I become old enough to have sex in Denmark: 331

-Days until I get unbanned from both Scratch and HTS: 334
+Days until I get unbanned from both Scratch and HTS: 333

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)